awsdocs/aws-kms-developer-guide/doc_source/programming-grants.md

 ------
 #### [ PowerShell ]

-To view the details of all AWS KMS grants for a CMK, use the [Get\-KMSGrantList](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-KMSGrantList.html) cmdlet\.
+To view the details of all AWS KMS grants for a KMS key, use the [Get\-KMSGrantList](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-KMSGrantList.html) cmdlet\.

 To limit the number of output objects, this example uses the [Select\-Object](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/select-object) cmdlet, instead of the `Limit` parameter, which is being deprecated in list cmdlets\.
 For help with paginating output in AWS Tools for PowerShell, see [Output Pagination with AWS Tools for PowerShell](http://aws.amazon.com/blogs/developer/output-pagination-with-aws-tools-for-powershell/)\.

 ```
-# Listing grants on a CMK
+# Listing grants on a KMS key

 # Replace the following example key ARN with a valid key ID or key ARN
 $keyId = 'arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab'